davidballester/a-dirty-trail-webapp/public/narrations/the_stagecoach/mudPeople/arrangement.md

 "A treasure hunt!" said {{playerName}}.
 "I love it already!
 Despite the creepiness, that is."
 {{else}}
-"Cross at your own risk, but think that the ones you encountered down the road were the lucky ones," said the woman.
+"Cross at your own risk, but think that the ones you encountered down the road were the lucky ones," said the old woman.
 {{/if-has-not-flag}}

 And with this, they departed.